Retiring After Age 65

 Establishing the Exchange-HRA

-PEBP will automatically establish the Exchange-HRA once a retiree has enrolled in a medical plan through the Medicare Exchange.
+PEBP will establish the Exchange-HRA once a retiree has returned the required completed and signed forms to PEBP, and enrolled in a medical plan through the Medicare Exchange.
 Once established, Via Benefits will send the retiree an HRA Welcome Kit with information on how to use the HRA as well as claim forms.
+This usually arrives within 8-12 weeks of the retirees Medicare effective date.

 In the event the retiree dies, the Exchange-HRA account of the eligible retiree is immediately forfeited; provided, however, that his or her estate or representatives may submit claims for eligible medical expenses incurred by the eligible retiree and his or her dependents prior to the eligible retiree’s death, as long as such claims are submitted no later than one-hundred eighty (180) days after the eligible retiree’s death.